-DRAFT RECS from PTTP agenda item 7.2
+ADOPTED RECS from PTTP agenda item 7.2

 SC14 agreed that continuing the tagging work is essential because of its importance in providing critical information for the assessments of tropical tuna stocks.

 SC14 acknowledged the voluntary contributions from the Republic of Korea, European Union, Papua New Guinea, Australia, New Zealand and ISSF.
 SC14 encouraged other CCMs and observer organisations to consider contributing to this important work.
 Further SC14 acknowledged the support of national fisheries administrations, observer programmes and the tuna fishing industry in assisting with the project, in particular in the recovery of recaptured tags.